santiaci325/NEU-PSYC-231-Fall2020/README.md

 ## Class time
 Each week class time will be divided into an interactive lecture where we go over a topic and write some code together to demonstrate the functionality of a package (e.g. NumPy) or to learn an analysis technique (e.g. FFT).
 Then you will work in groups on a problem set related to the topics covered in the course.

+## Grading
+This class is designed to provide a low-barrier, low-stress introduction to programming.
+You will get out of it what you put into it.
+My only requirement is that you turn in a zip file with your notebooks at the end of the quarter.
+You are free to work on these in groups (I encourage this!) and don't worry about making mistakes.
+There will be lots of those this quarter.

 ## Topics
 * 10.05.2020 Intro to Python (iPython), Jupyter Notebooks (environment, magics, markdown), intro to basics of the language